WendySanarwanto/arm-cpu-temp/Nanopi M3/README.md

 ### HOW TO - Run the script
 ---

-- SSH into your `Banana Pi M3` and then clone this repository.
+- SSH into your `NanoPi M3` and then clone this repository.
 - Copy `cpuinfo.sh` into your home directory, if you like.
 Example: `cp cpuinfo.sh ~/cpuinfo.sh`
 - Make the `cpuinfo.sh` file to be executable by running `chmod` command.
 Example: `chmod 755 cpuinfo.sh`.
 - Optionally, you could create a symbolic link to the `cpuinfo.sh` file.
 Example: `ln -s cpuinfo.sh cpuinfo`